DIYDave/HTTP-DateTime/README.md

 ```
 sscanf(input, "%10[^,], %d-%3s-%d %d:%d:%d", ....
 ```
-A very good but not exhaustive description of **_sscanf_** here: http://docs.roxen.com/pike/7.0/tutorial/strings/sscanf.xml
+You find a very good but not exhaustive description of **_sscanf_** here: http://docs.roxen.com/pike/7.0/tutorial/strings/sscanf.xml

 As the time zone in the HTTP header is always GMT, the bigger part in this library is the consideration of the time zones and the Daylight saving time (DST) function.